SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoUserPoolVerificationMessageTemplate.md

 ## SYNOPSIS
 Adds an AWS::Cognito::UserPool.VerificationMessageTemplate resource property to the template.
-VerificationMessageTemplate is a property of the AWS::Cognito::UserPool: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpool.html resource that defines the template for verification messages.
+The template for verification messages.

 ## SYNTAX